The 5 Best Desk Stretches for Office Workers

 - Deep breathing: Many people unconsciously hold their breath, which causes tension in our muscles.
 To avoid this, remember to breathe slowly and deeply throughout the day.
 This helps to relax our muscles, promotes blood flow and increases the delivery of oxygen and nutrients to our muscles.

-To follow are a few rules and guidelines to help you get the most from your stretching and ensure you stay safe and injury free.
-If you’re interested in a more detailed report, click on the following for an in-depth article on the rules for safe stretching.
+To follow are a few rules and guidelines to help you get the most from the desk stretches below, and ensure you stay safe and injury free.

 - Firstly, make a general review of the area to be stretched.
 If the muscle group being stretched isn’t 100% healthy avoid stretching this area altogether.
 For example, if you have a neck injury, don’t do neck stretches.

-- Secondly, do all your stretches gently and slowly, and avoid bouncing or any jerky movements.
+- Secondly, perform these desk stretches gently and slowly, and avoid bouncing or any jerky movements.
 This will help to reduce muscle tears and strains that can be caused by rapid, jerky movements.